 Date filters – The date filters can be applied to user fields from a date type.

 Numeric filter – The numeric filters can be applied to numeric fields.

 Option Select Filters – This type of filters gives you the option to select a value out of a set of predefined existing options.

 The Users Insights filters are stackable, which means that you have the option to apply multiple filters at the same time.
 This allows you to create custom segments of your users by using different properties.
 For example, in order to find all the recently active users who are from Spain and belong to our “loyal” user group, we can use the following filters:

 As we mentioned in the previous chapter, there are many reasons why you might need to export your customer data.
 One of the most common reasons for exporting your customer data is to import this data into other systems.
 The Users Insights export feature allows you to create a customized export from your customer data in a CSV format.
 Not only that, you can apply filters and export only the filtered lists; you also have the ability to select what fields will be exported, as well as the sorting order in which they will be exported.

 Thanks to the power of WordPress and the Users Insights plugin, you can create your own CRM solution that is both simple and powerful.
-And the best part is, coding skills aren’t needed.
-If you found this guide helpful, please feel free to share it with the world, and don’t forget to check out our other great resources.
+And the best part is coding skills aren’t needed.
+If you found this guide helpful, please share it with the world, and don’t forget to check out our other great resources.